MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 ## Enterprise requirements for MCC

-1. **Azure subscription**: MCC management portal is hosted within Azure and is used to create the Connected Cache [Azure resource](/azure.microsoft.com/free) and IoT Hub resource – both are free services.
+1. **Azure subscription**: MCC management portal is hosted within Azure and is used to create the Connected Cache [Azure resource](/azure/cloud-adoption-framework/govern/resource-consistency/resource-access-management) and IoT Hub resource.
+Both are free services.

     Your Azure subscription ID is first used to provision MCC services, and enable access to the preview.
 The MCC server requirement for an Azure subscription will cost you nothing.
 If you do not have an Azure subscription already, you can create an Azure [Pay-As-You-Go](https://azure.microsoft.com/offers/ms-azr-0003p/) account which requires a credit card for verification purposes.
 For more information, see the [Azure Free Account FAQ](https://azure.microsoft.com/free/free-account-faq/).